Cibiv/Teaser/README.md

 # Teaser
-Welcome to the official github page of Teaser, an analytical framework for benchmarking NGS read mappers.
+Welcome to the official Github page of Teaser, an analytical framework for benchmarking NGS read mappers.
 Teaser allows researchers to identify the optimal mapper, parameter set and mapping quality thresholds for data sets that mimic their real data.
 Teaser is easy-to-use, flexible and fast thanks to its genome subsampling process, allowing users to test a variety of scenarios within minutes.
-Teaser is available as [web application](http://teaser.cibiv.univie.ac.at), a virtual machine image and normal installable version.
+Teaser is available as [web application](http://teaser.cibiv.univie.ac.at), a virtual machine image and as installable version.

 # Quickstart
 Getting started with Teaser takes just a few minutes.
 The following sections contain possible next steps for beginners and advanced users.

 ## Example Report
 For every benchmark Teaser generates an interactive HTML report summarizing the accuracy and performance of each mapper.
 A good way to get an overview of some of the features of Teaser could be to browse such a report.
-In the following example, Teaser was used to test five mappers on a [D. melanogaster Ion Torrent resequencing](http://teaser.cibiv.univie.ac.at/static/dataset_gallery/D3_n.html) data set:
+For an example, here Teaser was used to test five mappers on a [D. melanogaster Ion Torrent resequencing](http://teaser.cibiv.univie.ac.at/static/dataset_gallery/D3_n.html).

 ## Web Application
-To quickly get started with testing mappers for your personalized data set, Teaser is available as a public [web application](http://teaser.cibiv.univie.ac.at) that requires no registration.
+To quickly get started with testing mappers for a personalized data set, Teaser is available as a public [web application](http://teaser.cibiv.univie.ac.at) that requires no registration.

 ## Learning more
 For topics such as adding support for new mappers or creating customized parameter sets or even test procedures, please see our [Github Wiki](https://github.com/Cibiv/Teaser/wiki) for detailed information regarding the usage and extension of Teaser.